nithishdivakar/nithishdivakar.github.io/content/posts/Variational Inference.md

 $q_v$ is a family of distribution and a specific member is selected by $v$.
 In this context, $v$'s are called _variational parameters_.

-There are many difference [divergences] measures.
+There are many different [divergence] measures.
 But we are going to stick with [KL divergence] as it has a straight forward definition.
 Note that it is asymmetric.

 $$D_{KL}(p,q) = \int_{\Omega} p \log\frac{p}{q}$$